 The station is run by the Station Manager.
 They are supported by the Watch Manager based at the fire station.

 The station is also supported out of hours by an on-call crew of firefighters.
-It is home to the new multi-skilled Tri-Service Officer, who supports the ambulance service, police and fire and rescue service.
+It is home to the new multi-skilled Tri-Service Safety Officer, who supports the ambulance service, police and fire and rescue service.

-For the four days that the wholetime watches are on duty, the firefighters who live within four minutes of the fire station can also respond to incidents between the hours of 7pm and 7am.
+For the four days that the wholetime watches are on duty, the firefighters who live within five minutes of the fire station can also respond to incidents between the hours of 7pm and 7am.

 All 31 community fire stations in Cornwall have on-call firefighters.
 These are men and women who have other jobs and are ready to respond to an incident (a shout) the moment the call comes in.
-On-call firefighters must live or work within four minutes of the fire station.
+On-call firefighters must live or work within five minutes of the fire station.
 This enables them to respond to any emergency quickly.

 - road traffic collisions (RTC)